10 Best Safari Hats For The Bush

 Conner Hats Men's Bounty Hunter Safari Hat

 This is one of my favorite hats on the list, but it’s also one of the most expensive.
 The hat is rugged and stylish and a great sun hat for men.
-It still is highly practical, being made out of sturdy organic cotton.
+It is still convenient, being made out of sturdy organic cotton.
 You wouldn’t even guess the headwear is made out of cotton upon first look as it looks very high dollar.

 A wide brim with a built-in wire that can be adjusted assures that it accomplishes the task of sun protection.
 The distressed cotton wins me over for looks and could fool some for leather.
 This is a great winner for those who don’t like to wear animal products but still want an awesome jungle hat.